What is the deadline?

 How do I get my money?

 Your financial aid will be applied electronically to your registration charges approximately ten days prior to the first day of school for each semester, unless your awards are finalized after the start of school.
-Any excess monies will be refunded to you via paper check (sent through the regular mail) or directly deposited into your bank account (if you signed up for eRefunds through your MyUH Portal) within ten business days from the date of your disbursement.
+Any excess monies will be refunded to you via paper check (sent through the regular mail) or directly deposited into your bank account (if you signed up for eRefunds through MyUH Services) within ten business days from the date of your disbursement.

 What is eRefunds?